When Udon Got Tired of Swimming and Learned to Stir-Fry ๐ฅ๐ณ

 1

-Gather Your Ingredients:Set out udon noodles, pork, cabbage, corn, green onions, soy sauce, avocado oil spray, and optional narutomaki.
+Gather Your IngredientsSet out your udon noodles, pork, cabbage, corn, green onions, soy sauce, and avocado oil spray.

 2

-Heat the Pan:Spray a skillet with avocado oil and heat over medium-high.
+Heat the PanSpray a nonstick skillet lightly with avocado oil and heat over medium-high until shimmering.

 3